Japan Air Lines Flight 123: 18:48 - 18:55: Final loss of control

 One minute later, the flaps were extended to about 25 units, the bank angle exceeded 60°, and the nose began to drop.
-Captain Takahama immediately ordered the flaps to be retracted and power was added abruptly, but still with higher power settings on the left engines than on the right.
+Captain Takahama immediately ordered the flaps to be retracted, and power was added abruptly, but still with higher power settings on the left engines than on the right.
 The asymmetric thrust settings continued to increase as the bank angle continued and exceeded 80°.
-The captain was heard on the CVR desperately requesting for the flaps to be retracted and for more power to be applied in a last-ditch effort to raise the nose.
+The captain was heard on the CVR desperately asking that the flaps be retracted and that more power be applied in a last-ditch effort to raise the nose.
 The aircraft continued an unrecoverable right-hand descent toward the mountains as the bank angle recovered to about 70° and engines were pushed to full power, during which the ground proximity warning system sounded.

 In the final moments, as the airspeed exceeded 340 kn, the pitch attitude leveled out and the aircraft ceased descending, with the aircraft and passengers/crew being subjected to 3 g of upward vertical acceleration.

-6:56 p.m.: Impact
+18:56:30: Crash

 The aircraft was still in a 40° right-hand bank when the right wing clipped a ridge containing a "U-shaped ditch" 520 m west-northwest of the previous ridge at an elevation of 1610 m.
 It is speculated that this impact separated the outer third of the right wing, and two engines, which were "dispersed 500–700 m ahead".
 After this impact, the aircraft flipped on its back, struck another ridge 570 m northwest from the second ridge, near Mount Takamagahara, and exploded.

-The impact registered on a seismometer located in the Shin-Etsu Earthquake Observatory at Tokyo University from 6:56:27 p.m. as a small shock, to 6:56:32 p.m. as a larger shock, believed to have been caused by the final crash.
-The shockwaves took an estimated 2.0–2.3 seconds to reach the seismometer, making the estimated time of the final crash 6:56:30 p.m.
-Thus, 32 minutes had elapsed from the bulkhead failure to the crash.
+The impact registered on a seismometer located in the Shin-Etsu Earthquake Observatory at Tokyo University from 18:56:27, as a small shock, to 18:56:32 as a larger shock, believed to have been caused by the final crash.
+The shockwaves took an estimated 2.0–2.3 seconds to reach the seismometer, making the estimated time of the final crash 18:56:30.
+Thirty-two minutes had elapsed from the bulkhead failure to the crash.